ZenGuard-AI/fast-llm-security-guardrails/README.md

 We offer tiered access to ZenGuard AI infrastructure, providing flexibility based on your needs.
 Currently, there are two available tiers:

-* **BASE** – This default tier is free and operates with rate limits.
+* **BASE** – This default tier falls under free trial plan and operates with rate limits.
 Requests are served based on availability.
-* **DEDICATED** – This high-performance tier supports a high volume of queries per second (QPS) and is accessible only with whitelisted API keys.
+* **DEDICATED** – This high-performance tier supports a high volume of queries per second (QPS) and is enabled in [Standard Plan](https://zenguard.ai/#guardrails).

 Enable DEDICATED tier: